 Trigeminal Neuralgia Causes Chronic Facial Pain

 Trigeminal neuralgia is a chronic pain condition in which any mild stimulation of touching the face causes intense pain.
 This is caused by disorders affecting the trigeminal nerve, which controls sensations on the face.
 This condition is most often experienced by woman over 50 and can be managed by noninvasive injections and medications.

 Brain disorders can affect any of the five senses, the nervous system, cognitive function, motor function, and personality.

 NJSG Brain Neurosurgeons Provide Cerebral Care Throughout New Jersey

-North Jersey Spine Group (NJSG) is an outcome-based practice.
+North Jersey Spine Group (NJSG) is an outcomes-based practice.
 Through a practical approach, our doctors educate each patient on their specific disorder and determine an effective treatment plan for the best possible outcome.
-NJSG combines board-certified brain neurosurgeons, physiatrists, pain management, and physical therapists in their continuum of care.
-Offering multiple locations throughout Essex County to Sussex County including towns such as Hackensack, Garfield, Landing, patients spanning northern NJ trust the award-winning team to demonstrate the highest level of care and compassion for each brain disorder case.
+NJSG combines board-certified brain neurosurgeons, physiatrists, pain management physicians, and physical therapists in their continuum of care.
+Offering multiple locations throughout Essex County to Bergen County including towns such as Hackensack, Garfield, Landing, patients spanning northern NJ trust the award-winning team to demonstrate the highest level of care and compassion for each brain disorder case.
 Individuals are welcome to contact North Jersey Spine Group for their evaluation of their condition.